dotnetricardo/SummerBreeze/README.md

 BreezeNoDBMetadataGenerator
 ===========================

-Metadata generator for BreezeJS to use with no database, non EF ORM or EF with DTO
+Metadata generator for BreezeJS on no database, no EF ORM or EF ORM with DTO scenarios.